sanjeev-kumar-04/G-Sanjeev-Kumar-1CD22AI017/README.md

 This dataset is directly available in Colab and does not require manual downloading or extraction.

 ## What I Changed
-- I changed only the **dataset source**
+- Removed ZIP file download and extraction used in the original code
+- Removed manual directory-based dataset loading
+- Replaced it with direct dataset loading from TFDS
-- I kept the **CNN architecture the same**
+- Kept the CNN architecture and training logic unchanged
-- I did not use any advanced techniques or extra libraries
+- Did not use advanced techniques or extra libraries

-## How to Run
-1. Open Google Colab
-2. Paste the full code into a single cell
-3. Run the cell from top to bottom

-No local setup is required.

 ## Output
 - Training and validation accuracy